NikitaMGrimm/symmetric-word-triples-rust/notes.md

 ## TODOs
 - Will be tricky to implement with diagonal optimization.
 Might need to make another fst set for the rare regex searches with wildcards.
-- Make everything use slices instead of vectors.

 - Diagonal optimization?
 (If you have a solution, you can vary the diagonal chunks to get more solutions) VERY HARD!